StefanRickli/file_to_qrcode/README.md

 # A word of caution
-This project is very active at the moment and the decoder currently is broken because a lot of changes in the content header happened.
+This project is not actively maintained and the decoder currently is broken because a lot of changes in the content header happened.

+Nevertheless, I hope you find it a good source of inspiration, and if you come up with a sensible addition, feel free to make a pull request.

 Todo:
 - Add different page layouts